ericmedvet/slides/2024-species-summer-school/03-writing.md

 There are three dashes:
 - **hyphen** - (`-` in LaTeX), for **composed words**
   - without spaces before and after
-  - if you use two similar composed works close to each other, you can shorten one: .ttt[we tested an MLP- and a random-based controller...]
+  - if you use two similar composed works close to each other, you can shorten one: .tc[we tested an MLP- and a random-based controller...]
-- **en-dash** – (`--` in LaTeX), for ranges: .ttt[$25\text{--}35$]
+- **en-dash** – (`--` in LaTeX), for ranges: .tc[$25\text{--}35$]
   - possibly rely on proper LaTeX packages .note[later] for ranges
 - **em-dash** — (`---` in LaTeX), for parenthetical thought (**asides**)
-  - without spaces before and after: .ttt[We tested this approach with an MLP—we also experimented with other kinds of controller with no qualitative different findings.]
+  - without spaces before and after: .tc[We tested this approach with an MLP—we also experimented with other kinds of controller with no qualitative different findings.]

 ---